Get on a train and we'll be strangers again

 - Genre Roulette: Their work is easily as much future bass/trap inspired as it is synthpop-influenced, and that doesn't even cover the metallophonic elements.

 - I Am the Band: Vincent makes all of the tunes and became the sole member in 2020.
 Hein joined him on DJing duty on tour dates until late 2019.

-- Idiosyncratic Cover Art: To date, only two of their early solo singles (Wake the Warrior and Shibuya) and two collaborative releases ("Lines of the Broken" and "Running Away") dont feature their hallmark golden skull.
+- From the start of the project up to A Matter of Perspective, only two of their early solo singles ("Wake the Warrior" and "Shibuya") and two collaborative releases ("Lines of the Broken" and "Running Away") didn't feature their hallmark golden skull.

 - Limited Lyrics Song: A lot of their songs with vocals make use of this trope, though it's averted on tracks like "Lines of the Broken" and "Weird Machine".